anishmss/bioinfo_intro_dlsu/chapters/sequence_alignment/global_alignment.md

 ## Use cases

-- Aligning two homologous genes to identify differences.
+- Aligning two homologous genes to identify evolutionary events.
 - Computing evolutionary distance between two homologous genes, which can be used for multiple sequence alignment and phylogenetic tree construction (more on this in later sections).

 ## Computational problem formulation